Protein Interactions and Networks

 Applicants should be postdoctoral scientists or PhD students engaged in or soon to commence relevant research.

 The course tuition fees are subsidised by The Wellcome Trust for scientists based in non-commercial institutions anywhere in the world.
-This is a residential course, without exception, and there is a fee of £950 towards board and lodging for non-commercial applicants.
+This is a residential course and there is a fee of £950 towards board and lodging for non-commercial applicants.
 The fee for commercial applicants is £3600.

 Now closed for applications.
 Please email to join our mailing list.